acycliq/visage/README.md

 Get the `tile_maker` function from the [stage_image](https://github.com/acycliq/pciSeq/blob/master/pciSeq/src/viewer/stage_image.py) module in the
 [pciSeq repo](https://github.com/acycliq/pciSeq).
 Set the `z-depth` parameter to `10` despite the fact that in several cases this will be an overkill.
-Ten zoom levels will be needed for very big images, like full coronal slices, otherwise eight levels will be fine.
+Ten zoom levels will be needed for very big images, like full coronal slices, otherwise eight levels, or even six, will be fine.
 However setting `z-depth = 10` will simplify the process of adopting the code and use it with your own data especially if you do this for the first time.
 The rest of the arguments are self-explanatory.
 A typical example will look like: